mmcg/tsla-grid-sim/tsla-grid.md

   - We start with a weighted average of:
     - The maximum renewables demand ever seen prior to that hour (optionally with lookahead).
     - The rolling average demand from 6 months prior to 6 months after that hour.
-    - This lets us size capacity based on peak or levelised demand.
+    - This lets us size required renewables based on peak or levelised demand (or a combination of the two).
-  - We then size that up by the overbuilding percentage.
+  - We then size that power output up by the overbuilding percentage.
+* Calculate the wind:solar split
+  - By default, we use a binary search to find the split giving the minimum required battery size
+    - If this is disabled, we use a default value (40% wind).
-  - We split that electricity demand between wind and solar (40% wind by default), and scale each up to an installed (nameplate) capacity using the levelised capacity factors derived earlier.
+  - We then scale each up to an installed (nameplate) capacity using the average (levelised) capacity factors derived earlier.

-Once we have sized our installed renewables, we run it against the (calculated) per-hour historical capacity factors and demand figures, and track charge and discharge cycles of the specified-size battery.
-The battery starts off full, and isn't allowed to fall below empty; an empty battery is assumed to represent a power outage.
-The maximum drawdown (assuming an infinite battery) is also calculated, and is reported as the "minimum storage size required to avoid blackouts" headline figure.
+Once we have sized our installed renewables, we calculate the per-hour historical generation and demand figures, and track storage drawdowns.
+The maximum drawdown (assuming an infinite battery) is calculated, and is reported as the "minimum storage size required to avoid blackouts" headline figure.
+We also report the durations of any blackouts (for the specified size battery), as well as any peak-to-trough drawdowns which deplete storage by more than half of the maximum drawdown.

-Some of the regional data files have artifacts - for example, `Region_CENT` (Central) has some initial solar data, then several months where that data wasn't reported (perhaps their only solar farm went offline?) - which means the simulation will assume that the capacity factors were zero for months.
+Some of the regional data files have artifacts - for example, `Region_CENT` (Central) has some initial solar data, then several months in 2018 where that data wasn't reported (perhaps their only solar farm went offline?) - which means the simulation will assume that the capacity factors were zero for those months.
 Lots of the eastern and southeastern regions have very little solar installed (`MIDW` solar has an average solar capacity factor of 16% but